Wireless Application Service Providers’ Association Code of Conduct

 14.5.2.
 The notice referred to in 14.5.1. must clearly identify the information provider and the relevant breach or breaches of the Code of Conduct, and must specify a date from which the notice applies.

 14.5.3.
 Any member permitting the information provider to operate in breach of the Code of Conduct (in the same or substantially similar manner to that identified in the notice referred to in 14.5.1), after the date specified in the notice, will be automatically in breach of the same part or parts of the Code of Conduct as the information provider.
-Such members will be subject to sanctions determined by the adjudicator in accordance with section 14.4, read in conjunction with section 14.3.15.
+Such members will be subject to sanctions determined by the adjudicator in accordance with section 14.4, read in conjunction with clause 14.3.15.

 14.6.
 Appeal process